OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-04/README.md

-# Lesson 04 - An Ansible sandbox
+# Lesson 04 - Building an Ansible sandbox

 Use Terraform to stand up an environment to use Ansible from and on.
 The Ansible control node, which is where Ansible runs from, needs to be a Linux system with Python 3.8+ installed.
 There will be 3 target systems we will